Village of Hemingford: Seeking to help local families in need

 If a citizen is unable to pick up a form or lives out of town and would like to nominate a local family, please call the office and Brigette or Barb would be happy to email the application.
 Call the village office for more information at 308-487-3465 or email villageofhemingford@bbc.net for an application.

 The public can plan to attend the 6th Annual Believe in Hemingford on Wednesday, Nov.
-30. The event is geared toward the whole family and will offer a night of Christmas fun complete with delicious homemade soups and sweets, Christmas carols, and of course, Santa.
+30. The event is geared toward the whole family and will offer a night of Christmas fun complete with delicious homemade soups and sweets and of course, Santa.
 He’ll be finalizing his naughty or nice list and would like to hear what is on children’s lists.